THE GREEN SCREEN

 Support and Resources

-The Green Screen advocacy booklet has useful information and resources including the definition of drug-facilitated crime, optional next steps, support team names, an application for crime victim compensation, and a guide to getting test results.
+The Green Screen advocacy booklet has useful information and resources including the definition of drug-facilitated crime, how the Green Screen works, optional next steps, and a guide to getting your results from the officer or detective assigned to your case.

 THE POWER OF YOUR DONATION